 If you owe us money, we will always try to contact you first to make an informal arrangement to pay off any debt.
 However, where this is unsuccessful, or if you have a history of late payments, we may pass your information onto debt collection agencies to recover any money owed.

 The council sometimes works with other third-parties to deliver certain services or carry out functions on our behalf.
-This could include, for example, building contractors, ICT suppliers, or mail service providers.
+This could include, for example, Private Registered Providers of Social Housing, building contractors, ICT suppliers, or mail service providers.
 Where this is the case, we may share your personal information with these third-parties for any of the purposes detailed above.
 We will always ensure that your information is kept secure, only used for these purposes, and not disclosed further unless required by law.

 We may need to share personal information with government departments and agencies, with our regulator and auditors, with utility companies or with other organisations and agencies where we are legally allowed to do so.